Every Day is a Gift

 And so here we are.

 While I enjoy making products, I also love owning my business.
 I love controlling my destiny; pushing myself to learn more, be better.
 The best part is the interactions with my customers.
-I love when they tell me how much they enjoy my products--when the Rosemary Mint soap reminds them of a particular moment or how nice it is to take time for themselves with an Earl Gray candle.
-There are still so many more things yet to be done--new products, new stores, new customers...and along the way reminding people to hit the pause button, look around and celebrate all the good things in life.
+I love when they tell me how much they enjoy my products--when the Rosemary Mint soap reminds them of a particular moment or how nice it is to take time for themselves with an Earl Gray candle (my personal favorite).
+There are still so many more things yet to be done--new products, new stores, new customers...and along the way reminding people to hit the pause button, look around, and celebrate all the good things in life.

-Backed by nearly two decades of soap making experience, we hand cut every bar of soap using our proprietary recipe of plant-based ingredients including organic unrefined shea butter.
+At Amani, we make all of our products entirely by hand and never use any pre-made bases.
+We hand cut every bar of soap using our proprietary recipe of plant-based ingredients including organic unrefined shea butter.
 Our gentle soap will leave your skin feeling clean and soft.
 Colorful swirls and intoxicating fragrances remind us that even the humble bar of soap can be a miniature work of art.

-Coordinating wood wick, scented candles are created with sustainable soy and coconut wax and are poured in a reusable glass tumbler.
+Coordinating gift and wood wick candles are created with sustainable soy and coconut wax and poured in a reusable tumbler.

 Our moisture-rich lotion is made with apricot kernel oil and mango butter.
-Offered in coordinating scents, this creamy (but not greasy) lotion is crafted like all our other products, in small batches using high-quality ingredients.
+Offered in the same scents as our soap and candles, this creamy lotion is crafted like all our other products, in small batches using high-quality ingredients.
+We also hand craft one of a kind soap dishes with river pebbles and quartz stones.

 Want to know more?
 Check out our FAQ page!